UBC-MDS/pokehelpyer/README.md

 ## Functions Included
-- `add_team_members`: Given a list of pokémon names, determine the types of the pokémon using an existing dataset.
+- `get_types`: Given a list of pokémon names, determine the types of the pokémon using an existing dataset.

 - `calc_weaknesses`: Given a list of pokémon types, determine how many types in the list are weak to each type in the game.
 Creates a dictionary in which the keys are each of the 18 types in the game, and the values are integers ranging from 0 to the length of the input list of types.